ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## Configuring Your Editor

 While a toplevel is great for interactively trying out the language, we will shortly need to write OCaml files in an editor.
-We already installed the tools needed to have editor support: Merlin, providing all features such as "jump to definition" or "show type", and `ocaml-lsp-server`, a server exposing those features to the editor through the [language server protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol).
+We already installed the tools needed to have editor support: Merlin, providing all features such as "jump to definition" or "show type", and `ocaml-lsp-server`, a server exposing those features to the editor through the [LSP server](https://en.wikipedia.org/wiki/Language_Server_Protocol).

 OCaml has plugins for many editors, but the most actively maintained are for Visual Studio Code, Emacs, and Vim.